srsolutionsag/H5P/ROADMAP.md

 - [ ] The database is poorly designed and could use an entire rework as well.
 There are lots of columns which are never used and/or contain redundant data.

+- [ ] The `UnifiedLibrary` should be refactored:
+  - it has methods with severe side-effects on the entire instance.
+  - an instance of this class should merely hold the information, not determine it.
+  - the `UnifiedLibraryCollector` should do most of the work instead.